imerkle/arweave-ipfs/README.md

 If you just want to see it in action:

 [Server-Less](https://arweave.net/5ljkBHQs2m4JLag-U51YEdG45rvhmO_NYENl7t8umrY)
-> Requires a wallet doesn't depends on any central service
+> Requires a wallet doesn't depends on any central service, it's permanently available on internet as long as IPFS & Arweave nodes exists

 [Server-Backed](https://arweave.net/-L0hP1RghjcaN6LAsy3s-YlbtjEJYUOvos11lb4X1Tg)
 > Does not requires any wallet, automatically pins ipfs hashes not existing in arweave even if you're just viewing them.